-Since 2015 Wolf-Haugh is part of the artist/curatorial collective The Many Headed Hydra together with the curator Suza Husse.
+Since 2015 Haugh is part of the artist/curatorial collective The Many Headed Hydra together with the curator Suza Husse.

 IMMA 1000 Residency